 The benefits of being a member include:

-- Maintain contact and friendship amongst fellow students.
+- Maintain contact and friendship among fellow students.

 - Access to twice yearly newsletters.